 How to Get Sole Custody in Illinois

 If you are planning to file for divorce or are a single parent, you may have questions about the courts and custody arrangements.
 The most common custody situation involves both parents spending quality time with the child to promote healthy family relationships.
-But when the other party demonstrates unacceptable behavior or their lifestyle poses a danger to your youngster, it’s imperative to take legal steps to ensure your child is kept out of harm’s way.
+Sometimes, though, an arrangement becomes unsafe, and you must take action.

-It’s important to understand that the state does not necessarily use the common term “child custody.”
+It is important to understand that the state does not necessarily use the common term “child custody.”
 During the process, you are likely to hear court officials discuss things such as “parenting duties.”
-The court often considers these responsibilities in education, healthcare, and extracurricular activities, among others.
+The court often considers these responsibilities in education, health care, and extracurricular activities, among others.

 The non-custodial parent may lose their right to visitation, or the court may impose stringent guidelines and limited time.

 - Consistency: Unfit parents tend to plague the visitation process with inconsistency.
 Children generally do better when their home life and parenting interactions are predictable and routine.
 Sole custody helps the responsible parent create a stable environment.

-Factors that Influence a Sole Custody Decision
+Factors That Influence a Sole Custody Decision

 - Addiction: Drug and alcohol abuse remains a driving reason for sole custody awards.
-People with addiction too often put the desire to use drugs and alcohol over the best interests of others.
+People with addiction often put the desire to use drugs and alcohol over the best interests of others.

 - Mental Illness: Severe mental illness may render an otherwise loving parent unable to make good choices and act appropriately.
 The court may award sole custody until the condition is under control and revisit the matter later.
-Such decisions will be based entirely on the safety, welfare, and emotional wellbeing of the child.
+Such decisions will be based entirely on the safety, welfare, and emotional well-being of the child.

 The courts may also agree that sole custody is the best arrangement when a parent moves out of state or has abandoned the child.
 A full custody petition may be granted when visitation schedules cannot be kept and shared responsibility becomes impractical.
-It’s essential to understand that the courts do not necessarily consider the parents’ best interests.
+It is essential to understand that the courts do not necessarily consider the parents’ best interests.
 Decisions are made to further the child’s best interests under Illinois statutes.

 How to File for Sole Custody in Illinois

 Persuading a judge to terminate someone’s visitation rights places a heavy burden on the responsible parent.
-Your filing will need supporting evidence that proves the child could suffer physically, emotionally, or psychologically by having conduct with the unfit party.
+Your filing will need supporting evidence that proves the child could suffer physically, emotionally, or psychologically by having contact with the unfit party.

-Contact An Experienced Child Custody Lawyer in Illinois
+Contact an Experienced Child Custody Lawyer in Illinois

 Loving parents will take extraordinary measures to protect their children’s physical and emotional health.
-If the other parent doesn’t share that core value, it’s time to take determined legal action to ensure your child remains safe at all times.
+If the other parent does not share that core value, it may be time to take determined legal action to ensure your child remains safe at all times.